vanadium/website/content/tutorials/javascript/security.md

 should succeed because she is family.
 The fortune should appear on Alice's display.

 Now let's give Diane a blessing.
 Go to Carol's iframe and Press the "Grant" button.
-This sends a blessing to Diane (alice/family/sister/guest/diane).
+This sends a blessing to Diane (alice:family:sister:guest:diane).

 Until the designated expiration time (default 10s), Diane should be able to both add and get a fortune, as if she were family.